cosmos/cosmos-sdk/x/feegrant/README.md

 ## Grant

 `Grant` is stored in the KVStore to record a grant with full context.
-Every grant will contain `granter`, `grantee` and what kind of `allowance` is granted. `granter` is an account address who is giving permission to `grantee` (the beneficiary account address) to pay for some or all of `grantee`'s transaction fees. `allowance` defines what kind of fee allowance (`BasicAllowance` or `PeriodicAllowance`, see below) is granted to `grantee`. `allowance` accepts an interface which implements `FeeAllowanceI`, encoded as `Any` type.
+Every grant will contain `granter`, `grantee` and what kind of `allowance` is granted. `granter` is an account address who is giving permission to `grantee` (the beneficiary account address) to pay for some or all of `grantee`'s transaction fees. `allowance` defines what kind of fee allowance (`BasicAllowance` or `PeriodicAllowance`, see below) is granted to `grantee`. `allowance` accepts an interface which implements `IFeeAllowance`, encoded as `Any` type.
 There can be only one existing fee grant allowed for a `grantee` and `granter`, self grants are not allowed.

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/proto/cosmos/feegrant/v1beta1/feegrant.proto#L76-L77

-`FeeAllowanceI` looks like:
+`IFeeAllowance` looks like:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/x/feegrant/fees.go#L9-L32